 How to Make a Toad House

 You can make a garden toad house from a plastic food container or a clay or plastic flowerpot.
 When deciding what to use as a toad house, keep in mind that plastic containers are free and easy to cut, but clay pots are cooler in the heat of summer.

 If you plan to decorate your toad house with children, make sure you use a washable paint.
 Washable paint adheres to clay better than it does to plastic.
 Once you have decorated the container, you are ready to set up your toad house.

 DIY Toad Houses

 When using a plastic container, cut an entryway into the plastic and place the container upside down onto the soil.
-Place a rock on top, or if the container is large enough, sink it down into the soil an inch or two to keep it in place.
+Place a rock on top, or if the container is large enough, sink it down into the soil an inch or two (2.5 to 5 cm.) to keep it in place.

 A toad house for the garden needs a shady location, preferably under a shrub or plant with low-hanging leaves.
 Make sure there is a source of water nearby.
 In the absence of a natural water source, sink a small dish into the soil and keep it filled with water at all times.

 Quite often, a toad will find the house on its own, but if your house remains empty, you can find a toad instead.
 Just look in cool, shady woodland areas and along stream banks.